 In film, television and commercials, Adam sets the perfect rhythm for comedy, musicals and all of the emotional bridges in between.
 At 18, Adam began dancing.
 Despite having never taken a dance class, he was accepted to Juilliard.
 Adam’s career officially began in music videos, dancing alongside artist Janet Jackson.
 His pivot into feature films started as a choreographer.

 As a producer, Adam launched the Step Up film franchise and also co-produced the 82nd Annual Academy Awards, which earned twelve total Emmy nominations, and Adam himself two nominations for producing and choreography.
-Adam recently wrapped production Executive Producing the upcoming film Hocus Pocus 2, the sequel to the original Hocus Pocus, for Disney +.
-The new film reunites the beloved cast of Bette Midler, Sarah Jessica Parker and Kathy Najimy.
+Adam recently acted as Executive Producing for Hocus Pocus 2, the sequel to the original Hocus Pocus, for Disney+, which reunites the beloved cast of Bette Midler, Sarah Jessica Parker and Kathy Najimy.

 Adam’s range of talent, and body of work, also extends to culture-defining television.
-Adam has directed episodes for zeitgeist-grabbing shows that include Glee, Modern Family and Netflix’s A.J. and the Queen.
+Adam has directed episodes for zeitgeist-grabbing shows that include Glee, Modern Family and Netflix’s A.J. and the Queen, and next he will be directing episodes for season two of Emmy-nominated Only Murders in the Building.

 As a commercial/branded content director, Adam continues to collaborate with forward-looking companies to create unique storytelling experiences, as he has with previous campaigns for Macy’s, Schick and Rock the Vote.